curl/everything-curl/building-binary.md

 ### apt-get

-`apt-get` is a tool to install pre-built packages on Debian Linux and Ubuntu Linux distributions and derivates.
+`apt-get` is a tool to install prebuilt packages on Debian Linux and Ubuntu Linux distributions and derivates.

 To install the curl command line tool, you usually just